applied-crypto-lab/biom-auth/README.md

   - Each test parameterization will output individual `time_test_results_*.csv` and `comm_test_results_*.csv` files, for timing and communication respectively.
   - After all tests have completed, from within the `biom-auth/OTExtension/build` directory, issue `python3 extract_time_results.py results`.
-    - The time results will be collected and averaged from the raw files output by the test programs, and the results will be placed in `compiled_test_results.csv`.
+    - The time results will be collected and averaged from the raw files output by the test programs, and the results will be placed in `biom-auth/OTExtension/build/results/compiled_test_results.csv`.
-  - During the build process, fresh authentication circuits are generated for use in testing and stored in `biom-auth/OTExtension/build/circuit_files` as well as `biom-auth/JustGarble/circuit_files`.
+  - Note that during the build process, fresh authentication circuits are generated for use in testing and stored in `biom-auth/OTExtension/build/circuit_files` as well as `biom-auth/JustGarble/circuit_files`.
     - Circuit information is output into files `cs-192-8-sh.txt`, `cs-192-8-mal.txt`, `ed-192-8-sh.txt`, and `ed-192-8-mal.txt`.
     - This information includes the number of gates and wires, along with breakdown of gates by type.
-    - A number of simulations are also run and results from these are provided, including total number of clock cycles and cycles per gate for each of garbling and evaluation time.
+    - A number of simulations are also run concurrently with circuit generation, and results from these are provided, including total number of clock cycles and cycles per gate, for each of garbling and evaluation time.

 ### Generating new circuits for use in JustGarble

 As part of the build process, the program to generate and test boolean circuits for use in JustGarble is compiled and used to generate new circuits.
-The program can be used in conjuntion with the codebase to generate modified authentication circuits, and can be adapted for mre general purposes.
+The program can be used in conjuntion with the codebase to generate modified authentication circuits, and can be adapted for more general purposes.
 It can be found in `biom-auth/JustGarble/bin` and is used as follows:

   - The command structure is
     - `./circuit_test_and_gen.sh <algorithm> <num inputs> <input length> <opts...>`